reboot0-de/se-tools/jsdoc/tutorials/ChatMessage.md

 # Text Operations
 The most basic action for chat-widgets is to "just" display the text of the message.

 Now, one could assume to just set the `text` property as content and be done with it, but that is just the plain-text.
-No emotes, bits or other special characters are parsed there.
+No emotes, bits or other special characters will be parsed there.

 That's what the `renderedText` property is for.
 This already contains the parsed HTML-markup for the messages body.

-(`renderedText` is actually not new and already part of the current StreamElements message data-object.
-A lot of people just didn't know about it and now it's placed a little more prominently.)
+(`renderedText` is actually not new and already part of the current StreamElements message-data object.
+A lot of people just didn't know about it.)

-In short: If you need the plain-text content of a message use `text` and if you need the HTML content use `renderedText` instead.
+In short: If you just need the plain-text content of a message use `text`.
+If you need the parsed HTML content use `renderedText` instead.

 In addition to that, we also offer a few functions to perform various text operations on the messages content.